 Discover the differences between trading in demo and live through MT4/MT5.

-Things that are the same in demo and live
+Things that are the same in both demo and live accounts

-The prices and spreads you see, the commissions you are charged and the swaps you are credited or charged are the same in demo and in live accounts.
+The prices and spreads you see, the commissions you are charged as well as the swaps you are credited or charged are the same in both demo and in live accounts.

 The fundamental difference between demo and live